Elderjs/docs/elderguide.com/elderjs.md

 It's important to note that we're also merging this external data with the data passed into the `data` function so we are picking up any data set by hooks or plugins.

-### Database Connections, APIs, and External Data Sources

-The `data` function of each route is designed to be the central place to fetch data for a route but the implementation details are very open ended and up to you.

-Just about anything you can do in Node.js you can do in a `data` function.

-That said, one of the most common things a `data` function will need to do is to connect to a remote data store.

-The recommended way of setting up that connection is [to populate the `query` object on the `bootstrap` hook](https://elderguide.com/tech/elderjs/#hook-example-1-bootstrap).

-Using this pattern allows you to share a database connection across the entire lifecycle of your Elder.js site.

 ### How Routing Differs from Express-like Frameworks

 Together the `all` and `permalink` functions are used to complete map of all of the urls a specific route should handle.